Updated

-IT Support in Aurora for Magna-HQ-Adjacent Auto Suppliers, Southlake-Adjacent Healthcare, and Commuter Professional Services
+IT Support in Aurora for Magna-HQ-Adjacent Auto Suppliers, Healthcare Practices, and Commuter Professional Services

 “We replace the ticketing-desk model most MSPs offer with named-engineer ownership.
 In Aurora, that’s the difference between an incident closing in an hour and closing in a week.” — Mike Pearlstein, CISSP, CEO, Fusion Computing

-Fusion Computing provides IT support to Aurora businesses from our Toronto office at 100 King Street West.
-Drive time via Hwy 404 North is 30 to 45 minutes off-peak.
-Aurora’s commercial identity is defined by Magna International’s global headquarters on Magna Drive, its broader York Region auto-supply ecosystem, a Southlake Regional Health Centre-adjacent healthcare cluster (Southlake’s Aurora services plus allied-health), and a densely residential-commuter economy feeding Toronto.
-93% first-contact resolution.
+Fusion Computing provides IT support to Aurora businesses from our Toronto office at 100 King Street West, dispatching north via Highway 404.
+Aurora’s commercial identity is defined by Magna International’s global headquarters on Magna Drive, the broader York Region auto-supply ecosystem around it, a cluster of healthcare and allied-health practices, and a densely residential, commuter-driven professional-services economy feeding Toronto.

 What IT Support Covers for an Aurora Business